 How to Update Your POD Beneficiary

-Have you assigned a beneficiary to your account?
+Have you assigned a POD beneficiary to your account?
 Whether you already have one or not, it’s important to regularly review and update the beneficiary information associated with your account.
 Life is unpredictable, and circumstances change.
 Births, marriages, divorces, and even the loss of a loved one can affect your life and financial situation.
 In this blog, we discuss the importance of having a beneficiary and how you can ensure your Launch CU account is up-to-date.

 What Is a Payable-on-Death Beneficiary?